1. DOJO toolkit

 Vue js is based on the Virtual DOM model, much like React, and has a component-based architecture.
 Using templates of Vue.js, apps can be created faster.
 Vue also requires fewer lines of code for the same task that would need more code with other libraries.
 If you need a small application to be built in less time, Vue should be your perfect choice.
 By combining Vue with other tools and utilities, you can get a full-fledged framework.
 As a framework, Vue can handle complex functionalities like routing, build tooling, and state management.

 Blockly, a creation of Google, is a web-based visual programming editor.
 When added to the code, the library adds an editor to the app that represents code snippets like loops, expressions, variables, and more as blocks.
-The best part is that you can create custom code, and the output is syntactically correct in your choice of the programming language.
+The best part is that you can create custom code, and the output is syntactically correct in your choice of programming language.
 Blockly has no server-side dependencies; it is a totally client-side library.
-Blockly helps gain computer knowledge because of its drag and drop editor.
+Blockly helps gain computer knowledge because of its drag-and-drop editor.

 Adding the Verge3D toolkit, developers can create beautiful 3D visualizations on websites, for example, puzzles, UI and website layouts, animation, AR/VR, and much more.
 Bringing out the artist in you onto the screen has become so easy as Verge3D is interactive, and you don’t have to be a pro at coding.
 Moreover, the toolkit uses realistic colors and PBR materials to give you the most exquisite 3D web experience.
 Verge3D uses WebGL for rendering.
 Verge3D has been used by NASA to create a 3D visual experience of the Mars Lander.

-We spend much time in front-end form validations on websites that need users to fill information.
-Parsley library makes this form the validation process simple.
+We spend much time in front-end form validations on websites that need users to fill in information.
+Parsley library makes this form of the validation process simple.
 It detects changes to the form data and adjusts the validations dynamically, giving the result almost instantly.
 All you have to do is write the form validation requirements in your HTML.
-Parsley has validators of different types that are UX focused and can be customized.
+Parsley has validators of different types that are UX-focused and can be customized.
 Parsley is free, open-source, and highly reliable.